Things for Recovering Hoarders Like Me [Live Post]

 Contoured Ear Plugs - $18.
 Normal earplugs don’t fit me that well and usually fall out when I sleep.
 These don’t, are super cheap, and are softer than normal earplugs.
 I stopped needing melatonin to sleep after starting to use these.

 Beaded Laptop Wrist Rest - $20.
-More comfortable for wrists on laptop + I used early in carpal tunnel journey before I discovered Sarno, and now I can’t type without them.
+More comfortable for wrists on laptop + useful for carpal tunnel (before I cured myself with Sarno), and now I can’t type without them.

 Cheap Apple Pencil 2 - $30.
 You give up variable pressure detection but and pay 5x less, still magnetically charges.
-Useful as a backup.
+Useful as a backup for my iPad.

 Bose 700 Noise Cancelling Headphones - $200.
 Can pair to my phone and laptop at once, USB-C charging, excellent active noise cancellation.
 The one issue is that on-headphone taps are sometimes either too sensitive or not sensitive enough, but I don’t use them much anyways.
-Bought on eBay for a 35% discount, mine is an Eclipse colorway.
+Bought on eBay for a 66% discount, I love the Eclipse colorway.

 I also have an iPad Air + Tablet Sleeve for notes and extra pockets, and a Kindle Paperwhite Kids for distraction-free books.
 I use Calibre on my laptop to format and load in arbitrary epubs and mobis from online.
-I also have an M1 Pro, but since Jony Ive left Apple, they’ve been getting heavier so I might grab an Air next time I upgrade.
+I also have an M3 Air laptop.

 Travel